pallets/flask/docs/web-security.rst

 on `Cross-Site Scripting
 <https://en.wikipedia.org/wiki/Cross-site_scripting>`_.

-Flask configures Jinja2 to automatically escape all values unless explicitly told otherwise.
+Flask configures Jinja to automatically escape all values unless explicitly told otherwise.
 This should rule out all XSS problems caused in templates, but there are still other places where you have to be
 careful:

--   generating HTML without the help of Jinja2
+-   generating HTML without the help of Jinja
 -   calling :class:`~markupsafe.Markup` on data submitted by users
 -   sending out HTML from uploaded files, never do that, use the ``Content-Disposition: attachment`` header to prevent that problem.